Agency Accessibility: Selling Accessibility as an Ongoing Service

 Ongoing Consulting and Maintenance

 Plus, accessibility consulting services offer clients valuable expertise and guidance on accessibility best practices, including how to weave accessibility into their website design and development process, and how to create accessible content.
 The expertise of accessibility consultants can help clients improve their website’s accessibility, user experience, and search engine optimization, leading to increased engagement and better overall results.
-It’s something that goes beyond a typical website hosting and maintenance agreement, but crucial for any kind of website that is actively updated.
+It’s something that goes beyond a typical website hosting and maintenance agreement but is crucial for any kind of website that is actively updated.

 If you don’t have an accessibility specialist, we can help either with outsourced expertise or getting someone or a team at your agency trained up.